-- NLT 1530 hrs., deploy Alpha Company to North Oakland, maintaining a visible presence to monitor protester activity. - On order, provide blocking movement to control marches on Shattuck corridor. - On order, facilitate marches, by trailing and/or paralleling the protesters. - Maintain close, visible presence with the crowd. - Identify and cite/arrest individuals committing crimes, when tactically feasible to do so. - On order, maneuver to assist in crowd containment and control, and mass arrests, if required.
+- NLT 1700 hours, deploy Alpha Company to FOP, maintaining a visible presence to monitor protester activity. - On order, facilitate marches, by trailing and/or paralleling the protesters. - Maintain close, visible presence with the crowd. - Identify and cite/arrest individuals committing crimes, when tactically feasible to do so. - On order, maneuver to assist in crowd containment and control, and mass arrests, if required.
 This may include preventing crowd access to critical infrastructure and/or freeways.